 From Zadar to Split, choosing the route in which I quickly visited Primosten, is approximately 170 km.
 The road is a toll-free road, on the coast of the Adriatic Sea, and offers some beautiful scenery over the sea and the nearby islands.
 For the panoramic point of Primosten, we recommend the statue of Our Lady of Loreto, on a small hill near Primosten.
 You can reach the top by car.

 In the evening I arrived in Split.
 The accommodation was also taken from the booking, close to the city center (link).
 Here you need patience and be careful when parking.
 The city is very chaotic from the parking point of view: small parking lots, on very narrow roads, there is a high probability of finding your car hit, if it is not parked properly.
 It should be mentioned that you cannot reach the pedestrian center by car.
+To find out more information about the city of Split and what you can visit in Split, read on the complete travel guide to Split.

 Day 3 – Split